 For Odeon tickets, the process is almost the same, except that the codes are 9-digits long and can be redeemed at www.odeon.co.uk

-Again, you can choose to book your seats by visiting the cinema in person.
+Again, you can book your seats by visiting the cinema in person.

 Or, you can select a subscription to a magazine for one year.
-You can either have a physical copy delivered or opt for the digital version sent to your Apple or Android device.
+You can either have a physical copy delivered or the digital version sent to your Apple or Android device.

 What are the Club Lloyds magazines?